kevinrodbe/library/content/04-post-put-patch-delete.md

 A successful response SHOULD be 200 (OK) if the response includes an entity describing the status, 202 (Accepted) if the action has not yet been enacted, or 204 (No Content) if the action has been enacted but the response does not include an entity.

-Let's write a simple test that deletes an existing episode and checks for a `204` status code.
+Let's write a simple test that deletes an existing episode and checks for a `204 - No Content` status code.
 For the time being, we will not care about a response body.

 ```ruby
 require 'test_helper'